 By Xander Brett, Third Year, History of Art and French

-The Croft Magazine // In the third instalment of his series ‘Letters from Paris’, Xander Brett highlights the current ties between France and Lebanon.
+The Croft Magazine // Xander Brett pens the first of his weekly series 'Letters from Paris', detailing student life in the world's culture capital.

 Listen to Xander's weekly Burst Radio podcast 'Letters from Paris'.